-Any good product can turn bad quickly if you can’t figure out how to actually use it.
-And this point is especially true with web hosts.
+Any good product can turn bad quickly if you can’t figure out how to use it.
+This is especially true with web hosts.

-Both HostGator and Bluehost have fairly straightforward onboarding and good usability.
+Thankfully, HostGator and Bluehost offer a straightforward onboarding process and good usability.
 They both use cPanel.
-They both maintain similar account portals and they both send out similar onboarding emails.
+They both maintain similar account portals and send out similar onboarding emails.

-And they both make it straightforward to install common web apps like WordPress.
-Here’s what their respective “backend” setups look like –
+And they both make it easy to install common web apps like WordPress.
+Here’s what their respective “backend” setups look like:

 Their account management panel is a mid-2000s design and more minimalist.
-Their WordPress installation wizard includes fewer upsells for theme and services upsells (example from HostGator’s signup process) –
+Their WordPress installation wizard includes fewer upsells for themes and services upsells.
+Here’s an example from HostGator’s signup process:

 Overall, Bluehost has an edge on usability and onboarding.
 It’s nothing decisive but does speak to the type of customer that they are looking for, which we’ll cover shortly.

 Usability and onboarding can solve a lot of problems. but not every single issue.
-And that’s where customer service comes in.
+That’s where customer service comes in.

 The tricky thing about customer service is that it’s all anecdotal.
 No single comparison (including this one) can state definitively if one company has “good” service or “bad” service.

-You never know if your customer service agent just started yesterday (or was their one seasoned pro) or was having a terrible/awesome day – or if it’s a deeper indication of company culture.
+You never know if your customer service agent just started yesterday, was their top performer, or was having a terrible (or awesome) day – or if it’s a deeper indication of company culture.

-Instead, I try to look at indications on whether a company treats their customer service as a cost, a sales opportunity, or as an investment.
+I look for signs that indicate whether a company treats its customer service as a cost, a sales opportunity, or an investment.

-In other words, both HostGator and Bluehost view customer service as an investment that leads to both more sales and more upsell opportunities.
+That tells me that both HostGator and Bluehost view customer service as an investment leading to more sales and upsell opportunities.

-That’s a good thing for you as the customer with a catch (ie, the upsell part).
-If you don’t mind putting up with the upsells, you’ll likely experience fine customer service from both Bluehost and HostGator.
+That’s generally a good thing for you as the customer, with one caveat – upsells!
+If you don’t mind the annoying upsells, you’ll likely experience fine customer service from Bluehost and HostGator.

 In my experience and from Newfold’s investor reports, HostGator has more front-end technical expertise.
 In other words, the person you start talking to at HostGator is more likely to be able to solve your issue than at Bluehost.

-At Bluehost – you’re more likely to get referred to a “technical specialist” or new upsell product (ie, “WordPress Hosting instead of Web Hosting”).
+At Bluehost – you’re more likely to be referred to a “technical specialist” or new upsell product.

-*If customer service is the primary issue for you – be sure to also check out InMotion Hosting.
-They’re an independent company (ie, not owned by EIG) with a strong focus on customer service.
+*If good customer service is your top priority – be sure to also check out InMotion Hosting.
+They’re an independent company (not a subsidiary of a much larger organization) with a strong focus on customer service.

 Why?
-Because they likely see them as complementary brands that fit different types of customers – sort of like Coke & Pepsi.
+My best guess is that they see them as complementary brands that fit different types of customers – sort of like Coke & Pepsi.

-It makes sense – and is also important for what products & improvements each brand will likely make in the future.
+It makes sense – and is a likely indicator of what products & improvements each brand will make in the future.

 - HostGator has a longer money-back guarantee (45 days) than Bluehost (30 days).

 - For better or for worse, they are both owned by a giant corporation.
-As I’ll mention in the conclusion, if you want a non-Newfold host, you can look at InMotion (review), Web Hosting Hub (review) or SiteGround (review).
+If you don’t want that, consider other options, like InMotion (review), Web Hosting Hub (review), or SiteGround (review).

-- Bluehost is an official host for the WordPress Foundation.
-That may or may not be because EIG is a part-owner of primary contributor to WordPress (Automattic).
-Both can run WordPress just fine though.
+- Bluehost is an official host for the WordPress Foundation, although both can run WordPress just fine.